Better 3-coloring algorithms: excluding a triangle and a seven vertex path: A faster 3-coloring algorithm for -free graphs

 \begin{claim} If $G$ is $C_5$-free, then after identifying false twins in $G$, the remaining graph is $C_7$. \end{claim}

-\begin{proof} As argued above, since $G$ is not bipartite and contains no $P_7$, triangle, or $C_5$, we know $G$ contains an induced cycle $C = v_1,\dots,v_7$ of length $7$.
-Suppose some vertex $v\in V(G-C)$ has neighbours in $C$.
-If $v$ has only one neighbour $v_i$, then $G$ contains an induced $P_7$, namely $v,v_i,v_{i+1}, \dots, v_{i-2}$.
-(As usual, index operations are done modulo $7$).
-By the absence of triangles, $v$ has at most three neighbours in $C$, and they are pairwise non-consecutive.
-If $v$ has two neighbours $v_i$, $v_{i+3}$ at distance three in $C$, then $v_i$, $v_{i+1}$, $v_{i+2}$, $v_{i+3}$, $v$ induce a $C_5$, a contradiction.
-So $v$ has only two neighbours and they are at distance two in $C$.
+\begin{proof} As argued above, since $G$ is not bipartite and contains no $P_7$, triangle, or $C_5$, we know $G$ contains an induced cycle $C = v_1-\dots -v_7-v_1$ of length $7$.
+Suppose some vertex $v\in V(G-C)$ has neighbors in $C$.
+If $v$ has only one neighbor, say $v_i$, then $G$ contains an induced $P_7$, namely $v-v_i-v_{i+1}- \dots- v_{i-2}$.
+(As usual, index operations are modulo $7$.)
+Because of the absence of triangles, $v$ has at most three neighbors in $C$, and they are pairwise non-consecutive.
+If $v$ has two neighbors $v_i$, $v_{i+3}$ at distance three in $C$, then $v_i$, $v_{i+1}$, $v_{i+2}$, $v_{i+3}$, and $v$ together induce $C_5$, a contradiction.
+So $v$ has only two neighbors and they are at distance two in $C$.